DottieDot/RedHook2/README.md

 Probably won't be updating this, unless there is demand for it.
 3+ Script hooks is probably a bit much and a compatibiltiy nightmare.

+*Please don't use this for online, even though it's allowed by the license*

 ## Usage

 Launch Red Dead Redemption 2 and open loader.exe.